Removal of Conditional Residency Petition (I-751)

 Since the I-751 petition to removal conditional residency must be filed jointly, a problem arises when an individual is no longer married to the person who filed their immigrant petition.
 Fortunately, the INA provides for a waiver in such cases under section 216(c)(4).
 A waiver may be granted if the marriage is terminated and in any of the following situations:

-- A showing of “extreme hardship” to the conditional resident, dependent child, or subsequent spouse and a showing that the terminated marriage was entered into in good-faith; or
+- A showing of “extreme hardship” to the conditional resident, dependent child, or subsequent spouse;

 - The death of the petitioning spouse